SinLess-Games-LLC/Helix-Ai-IaC/docs/technologies-used.md

 ## Service Mesh:

-- :x: | **[Istio](https://istio.io/latest/docs/) [ *CNCF Graduated* ]:** Istio is an open-source service mesh platform that provides a uniform way to connect, secure, and monitor microservices.
+- :heavy_check_mark: | **[Istio](https://istio.io/latest/docs/) [ *CNCF Graduated* ]:** Istio is an open-source service mesh platform that provides a uniform way to connect, secure, and monitor microservices.
 It provides a rich set of features for managing traffic, including load balancing, routing, and fault tolerance, making it suitable for a wide range of use cases.
 Istio supports mutual TLS, access control, and observability, making it suitable for secure and reliable deployments.
 It also provides a rich ecosystem of tools and integrations, making it easy to extend and customize Istio for specific requirements.
 Overall, Istio is a popular choice for microservices architectures due to its flexibility, reliability, and ease of use.

 ## Service Proxy: